undergrad-partner-school

 Student to Faculty Ratio

-In 2023, this ratio at University of La Verne was 12:1.
-That means that there were 12 times more students than teachers at this school.
-The faculty of this school consists of 515 members, according to the most recent data reported.
-Out of that number, there were 247 male and 261 female faculty members.
+According to the most recent data, the student-faculty ratio at University of La Verne was 11:1: that means 11 students per one teacher, which is considered a good ratio.
+According to the most recent information, there are 732 faculty members at this school.
+This number included 331 male and 401 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of La Verne.

 Student Population Diversity Graph